I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb-queue-dpc.md

 <p><b>DxgkCbQueueDpc</b> returns <b>TRUE</b> if the DPC is successfully queued; otherwise it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>This function queues a DPC object for the display miniport and calls the <a href="display.dxgkddidpcroutine">DxgkDdiDpcRoutine</a> function when the interrupt service routine (ISR) requests it. </p>

 <p>There can only be one callback to this function scheduled per device at any one time.
 If a callback is already scheduled for a device, a second call to <b>DxgkCbQueueDpc</b> will not have any effect and will return <b>FALSE</b>.</p>

-<p>For more information on the use of this function, see these topics:</p>

-<p>This function queues a DPC object for the display miniport and calls the <a href="display.dxgkddidpcroutine">DxgkDdiDpcRoutine</a> function when the interrupt service routine (ISR) requests it. </p>

-<p>There can only be one callback to this function scheduled per device at any one time.
-If a callback is already scheduled for a device, a second call to <b>DxgkCbQueueDpc</b> will not have any effect and will return <b>FALSE</b>.</p>